Erzcoder/Spiking-Neural-Networks-on-Robotino/README.md

 This repository contains code to control FESTO's mobile robot Robotino with spiking neural networks.

+## TODOs

+# get OpenCV running

+- catkin_make should be working with opencv dependencies

+- try out a simple opencv node in ros

+# get nest running in ros

+- inside the neural_network package write a node that (subscribes to the preprocessed image) runs a simple network consisting of Izhikevich neurons

+# add a package for running the robotino in gazebo

 ## 1. Control the Robotino with ROS
 Using Expertinos' ROS packages (for ROS Indigo Distro), forked at https://github.com/Erzcoder/ros-indigo-robotino